-Internet Refer to the section titled" How do I get

-help electronically?" on page 2-3 for your internet address for your country or region.
+Internet Refer to the section titled "How do I get help electronically?" on page 2-4 for the Internet address for your country or region.

-Telephone Refer to the section entitled "How and
+Telephone Refer to the section entitled "How and when do I contact the telephone services of HelpWare.

-when do I contact the IBM PC HelpCenter?" on page 2-5 for information about the telephone services of HelpWare.
+IBM PC HelpCenter?" on page 2-5 for information about the